Hari Bansha Acharya: Career

 Acharya has also played in films.
 Lovipapi, Filim, Rajamati, Silu, Balidaan, Je Bho Ramrai bho, and Tah ta Sarhai Bigris Ni Badri are some of his popular films that were immensely popular in the Nepali film industry.
-His performance in Balidaan is considered to be one of the finest performance ever in Nepali film history.
+His performance in Balidaan is considered to be his one of the finest performance.
 Some of his remarkable comedy series like Lal Purja, Pandra Gatay, Bhakunde Bhoot, Series of Hari Bahadur and Madan Bahadur, 50/50, and Dashain ko Chyangra, will be cherished by Nepalese even after many years.
 After 17 years Acharya and Shrestha starred in 2074 multistarrer comedy-drama Satru Gate whose story was written by Acharya.
-The film became an enormous commercial success and is one of the highest grossing Nepali film ever.
+The film became a commercial success and is one of the highest grossing Nepali film ever.

 Acharya and his comedy duo are active in social life and were very much noted for their effort in the April Uprising in Nepal, which dethroned the monarchy.
 The duo was touted for the Presidency by some spheres of the Nepalese population.